July 2019 Market Commentary

 QS Leading Economic Indicator

 Our outlook for U.S. stocks outperforming investment grade bonds remains in positive territory.
-Valuation, as measured by comparing the earnings yield to the ten-year treasury yield, continues to be the largest driver of this preference, as the factor’s strength ranks in the top quartile on a historical basis.
-The thirty-eight basis point drop in the ten-year treasury yield in May drove the valuation factor.
+Valuation, as measured by comparing U.S. equities earnings yield to the ten-year treasury yield, continues to be the largest driver of this preference, as the factor’s strength ranks in the top quartile on a historical basis.

-In U.S. fixed income, we think that investment grade bonds will outperform high yield bonds over the next month, a significant reversal compared to last month’s forecast.
-This change has been driven by spread widening between high yield and investment grade bonds and the rise in equity volatility.
+In U.S. fixed income, we forecast that high yield bonds will outperform investment grade bonds over the next month.
+This is supported by the yield differential between high yield and investment grade and the level of U.S. equity volatility.

-We continue to believe that U.S. stocks are positioned to outperform their international developed market counterparts, however the position has moderated after reaching the strongest level in five years in April.
-The model’s preference is driven by options market data (which shows greater demand for volatility protection in international-developed markets than in the U.S.), better price momentum in the U.S. and yield curve dynamics.
+We strongly believe that U.S. stocks are positioned to outperform their international developed market counterparts.
+The model’s preference is driven by stronger price momentum in the U.S. and yield curve dynamics.
 Yield curves in other developed markets are flattening at a faster rate than in the U.S. which we interpret as a sign of lower economic prospects.
+However, options market data, for the first time this year, shows greater demand for price protection in the U.S. versus international-developed markets.

-European stocks are forecasted to outperform European bonds in our model.
-Five of the six explanatory variables built into the model concur with this conclusion, including European stock price momentum, valuation, spreads on short-term banking lending rates, and European government yields.
+European stocks are forecasted to outperform European bonds in our model, however this has moderated over the past month.
+Four of the six explanatory variables in our model point to this conclusion, including European stock price momentum, valuation, and European government yields.

 Asset Class Preferences